 Tune-Ups: One method to lower heating and cooling costs is to schedule annual upkeep.
-Furnace maintenance and AC maintenance helps your heating and cooling units operate as designed and efficiently.
+Furnace maintenance helps your heating and cooling units operate as designed and efficiently.
 Using dirty comfort units could create lower efficiency and damage to your equipment.

 High efficiency: If you’re wanting to buy for an updated heating and cooling system, think over investing in a high-efficiency system.
 They’re made to decrease your utility bills and use less natural resources.
 When selecting a modern heating and cooling system, check for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The higher the SEER or AFUE, the higher the efficiency and savings.

 Zoning: Home zoning can dramatically lower your heating bills.
 This sections your space into distinct comfort areas, which are heated or cooled based on your needs.
 With a zoning system, you no longer pay to heat or cool infrequently used spaces.
 And you can have the correct temperature you need in busy rooms.

 Smart thermostats: Smart thermostats can make a major difference in energy consumption.
 These thermostats pick up on your household’s activities and lower energy requirements while you’re not at home.
 You can also use your smartphone or other Wi-Fi-enabled device to adjust temperature settings on the go.